-- Bibliographic support, including cataloging and database maintenance for the SHARE consortium and cataloging training for SHARE members. - Cataloging Maintenance Center (CMC), which provides access to resources and special collections throughout the state, including digitized collections at Illinois Digital Archives (IDA).
+- Bibliographic support, including cataloging and database maintenance for the SHARE Consortium and cataloging training for SHARE members. - Cataloging Maintenance Center (CMC), which provides access to resources and special collections throughout the state, including digitized collections at Illinois Digital Archives (IDA).
 The CMC provides information and training on bibliographic cataloging and metadata formation.

 A primary difference between SHARE and CMC cataloging staff is library location.
 SHARE member libraries are in the IHLS service area, and cataloging training is factored into their membership fees.
 CMC libraries can be in the IHLS service area; however, most are in the RAILS service area.
-Fees for services are covered by a long-running grant from the Illinois State Library.
+Fees for services are covered by a long-running grant from the Illinois State Library, which explains the statewide nature of the project.